-Programmatically disable any SMA transmitters per the SMA instruction manual.
+Disable any internal SMA transmitters per the SMA instruction manual.

 - 2. Switch off each inverter's AC and DC sides. - 3.
-Open or remove the fuse used for each string input to the inverter.
+Open or remove the fuse for each string input to the inverter.

 If the inverter has no fuses, disconnect each string from the MPPT inputs for direct measurement.